superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 import { IConstantFlowAgreementV1 } from "@superfluid-finance/ethereum-contracts/contracts/interfaces/agreements/IConstantFlowAgreementV1.sol";
 ```

 For writing tests, you can use the `TestEnvironment` helper to deploy all the necessary contracts.
+Currenty `TestEnvironment` only works with truffle, we are working on to support to other frameworks.

 ```js
 const TestEnvironment = require("@superfluid-finance/ethereum-contracts/test/TestEnvironment");